-To start on Monday:
+To start the season:

 - a.
 Sports Qualification Forms white forms from nurse - c.
 Blue/White Parent Consent Forms - d.
-List of Students in my office by Wednesday afternoon APP 7/8TH GRADERS, on their third/fifth day of tryouts let me know - e.
-List of Students Names w/ emergency contact info by the end of day 1 - f.
+List of Students in my office by the end of the third day of tryouts

+APP 7/8TH GRADERS, on their third day of tryouts, let meknow - e.
+List of Student Names with emergency contact info by the end of day l - f.
 Practice Schedule - h.
-Check Section XI for updated schedule and changes. - i.
-Sport Standards, use Section XI website for information - j.
-Cutting, call me first. - k.
-Rosters first and last name- turn in by \\\\\
+Check Section XI for updated schedule and changes - i.
+Sport Standards, use Section XI website for information - i.
+Cutting, call me first - k.
+Rosters first and last name- turn in by the end of the first week of practice